revengelmfao/MovieSquad/README.md

 - Ensure the database **(MongoDB) is set up and connected through MongoDB Atlas**.

 ## API Integrations
-Movie Squad integrates the OMDB API to
+Movie Squad integrates the OMDB API to view movies, descriptions and more.

 ## Technologies Used
 ### **Frontend:**